 The CTD administers and distributes these funds to each established service area within the entire state through Community Transportation Coordinators (CTC) according to an established formula, requiring a 10 percent local match.
-The CTD is responsible for establishing the distribution formula, which is based on several criteria: total service area population, total system vehicle miles, total system passenger trips, and total service area square miles.
+The CTD is responsible for establishing the distribution formula.
 Funds have been distributed to every service area's CTC each year since 1990.

 To assist with their local planning efforts, the CTD appoints a Designated Official Planning Agency (DOPA) for each service area to: staff the local coordinating board, appoint Local Coordinating Board (LCB) members, recommend the designation of the service area's CTC, and assist the CTC in the development of the TDSP.
-The Polk County Transportation Planning Organization, (TPO) has been the DOPA for Polk County since 1990.
+The Polk Transportation Planning Organization, (TPO) has been the DOPA for Polk County since 1990.

-To maintain presence on a local level, the CTD has established TDLCBs for each service area that: advise them directly on local TD issues, oversee the responsibilities of their local CTC, review all existing and proposed TD programs, and recommend the use of funds received from the Transportation Disadvantaged Trust Fund, TDTF.
+To maintain its presence on a local level, the CTD has established Transportation Disadvantaged Local Coordinating Boards (TD LCBs) for each county that: advise the CTD directly on local TD issues, oversee the responsibilities of their local CTC, review all existing and proposed TD programs, and recommend the use of funds received from the Transportation Disadvantaged Trust Fund, TDTF.